hidem1129-oss/Modular-Factory-System/Software/Grafana/sql/Recent Sessions/README.md

 - polling interval
 - session result
 - session ID used for filtering other panels

-This panel is useful as an entry point for selecting a session and reviewing its node timeline and events monitor values.
+This panel is useful as an entry point for selecting a session and reviewing its node timeline, event logs, and power monitor values.

 ---